-Other land use designations for unincorporated Thurston County can be found in the Comprehensive Plan, Commented [KN5]: Geodata Chapter 2, Land Use, and is displayed on the Future Land Use Map (Map L-1) in the Comprehensive Plan.
+Other land use designations for unincorporated Thurston County can be found in the Land Use chapter and is displayed on the Future Land Use Map (Map L-1) in the Comprehensive Plan.

 Zoning information is available and mapped online through the County's GeoData Center.